JDBraun/specter/README.md

 ----
 ## Limitations
-Specter has only been validated on MacOS and Databricks on AWS.
+- Specter has only been validated on MacOS and Databricks on AWS.
+- Data needs to be incrementally refreshed at source until materialized view Delta Sharing is out of private preview.

 ----